monozar/Seera_DataQA/README.md

 5. Duplicate Emails
    - Identified cutomers have the same email address: "john.smith@email.com" and "bob.johnson@example.com"
    - Suggested action: each Email address must be distinct

+6. Possible Duplicate records
+   - Identified instances of records that are nearly identical, differing only in one null field; for instance, record 1 closely matches record 7, and record 4 with 10.

 **QA Sign-off:**
 Sharing the table with stakeholders is not possible due to these reasons:
  - identical phone numbers for all customers.